johnthamz/airbnb-clone-project/README.md

 Allows users to leave ratings and comments on properties they have stayed in.
 This helps build trust in the platform and informs future guests about property quality.

+## API Security

+Securing the backend APIs is a critical part of the Airbnb Clone project.
+Here are the key security measures that will be implemented:

+### 1. Authentication
+Only registered users will be able to access certain features through secure login mechanisms Prevents unauthorized access to user accounts and personal data.

+### 2. Authorization
+Permissions will be applied to ensure users only perform actions they are allowed to.
+Example, only a host can update their own property.
+Protects resources by restricting access based on user roles or ownership.

+### 3. Rate Limiting
+Limits the number of API requests a user or IP can make in a given period to prevent abuse or denial-of-service attacks.
+Helps maintain system stability and prevents spamming or brute-force attacks.

+### 4. Data Validation & Sanitization
+All inputs from users will be validated and sanitized before being processed.
+Prevents common security vulnerabilities such as SQL injection or XSS (Cross-Site Scripting).

+### 5. Secure Payment Handling
+Payment data will be handled using secure protocols and trusted third-party payment gateways.
+Protects financial transactions and builds user trust.

+### 6. HTTPS Enforcement
+All communications will use HTTPS to ensure data is encrypted between the client and the server.
+Prevents man-in-the-middle attacks and ensures data integrity.